 6. Rank Better in Web Search Results

-When you know exactly what your buyer persona is looking for, you can tailor your efforts toward an inbound marketing strategy and web design UI that caters to their needs rather than guessing at them.
+When you know exactly what your buyer persona is looking for, you can tailor your efforts toward an inbound marketing strategy and website that caters to their needs rather than guessing at them.
 Everything from your SEO, to offers, landing pages, CTAs, and even blog titles (long and short-tailed) can be written or edited to increase click-through rates.

 Google Site Search’s options for “On Demand Indexing” makes it simple for readers to find any new pages or updated URLs through immediate indexing, so they can be found easily when searched.
 In addition, the “Promotions” function lets you highlight any URL for display in search results based on particular keywords or as an “autocomplete” option that shows up once your visitor begins typing in the search bar.

 Improving your website with the data provided through Google Site Search can spur higher ROI for you and your clients.
 Tailoring your inbound marketing approach to make an overall better searching, reading, and purchasing experience for your customers is a sure way to help increase your business.